joey-public/PythonMarkdownManager/README.md

 The top level `pmm.py` tool contains functionality supported by the following sub-tools:

+1. format_md.py
 1. md2html.py
 1. multi_md2html.py
 1. site_gen.py

 Each of these sub-tools can also be run independently from the command line.

+## format_md.py

+This tool takes the following inputs:

+    1. A file path to a single existing markdown file.

+The tool will optionally perform the following formatting changes on the passed markdown file.

+    1. Auto-numbering of figures, tables, and equations
+    1. Add a TOC (fututre feature)
+    1. Add a Bibliography (future feature)

 ## md2html.py